Certain lifestyle changes are part of the treatment plan for ESRD.

 Over the counter (OTC) and herbal products may contain substances that can change your blood chemistry and harm your kidneys.
 Before you take any OTC drugs or dietary supplements, check with your doctor.

-If you have diabetes or hypertension , your doctor may order medications to control your condition.
+If you have diabetes or hypertension, your doctor may order medications to manage them.
 Always take these medications as directed.
 Do not stop taking them without consulting with your doctor.

 Counseling sessions with a mental health professional can improve your coping strategies for dealing with losses and limitations associated with this disease.
 Some patients find attending a support group helpful as well.